ivanmolto/cryptobattle/README.md

 The API keys carry many privilegees, so be sure to keep them secured!
 Do Your Own Research.
 Do not share, do not save in publicly accessible areas such as GitHub, client-side code 😉, and so forth.
-The APIs are used here only for having fun while participation in the hackathon.
+The APIs are used here only for having fun while participating in the hackathon.

 ## SolanaFM API endpoints used